Frank Miles: Life and career

 Miles commissioned Edward William Godwin to build him a house at what was then No 1 (but later renumbered to 44) Tite Street, Chelsea and moved in from his previous residence off the Strand.
 Oscar Wilde had been living with him since leaving Oxford in 1878 but it is clear that Miles, two years older than Wilde, was by far the dominant partner.
 Wilde, although ambitious, had no money and few social connections, while Miles had both.
 With a generous allowance from his wealthy father and the royalties from his drawings, Miles was able to keep his friend in style.
 The Court Directory and the Post Office London Directory for 1881 list Miles as the occupant but do not mention Wilde.
-The 1881 Census names Miles as head of the household and describes Wilde as merely a "boarder".
+The 1881 census names Miles as head of the household and describes Wilde as merely a "boarder".
 The house was on the market in 2011 for £15,500,000.

 His paintings and drawings included Lillie Langtry, Daisy Greville, Countess of Warwick (another mistress to King Edward VII), the Countess of Lonsdale, Sir George Sitwell and his wife Ida and Princess Victoria, Princess Maud and Princess Louise.
-His work can also be seen in the church at Bingham, Nottinghamshire where he designed the stained-glass windows; at Nottinghamshire County Cricket Club where his 1875 portrait of Richard Daft, the Club's captain, is kept and at Nottinghamshire City Museum and Gallery where his 1878 landscape of Cenarth Falls is on display.
+His work can also be seen in the church at Bingham, Nottinghamshire where he designed the stained-glass windows; at Nottinghamshire County Cricket Club where his 1875 portrait of Richard Daft, the club's captain, is kept and at Nottinghamshire City Museum and Gallery where his 1878 landscape of Cenarth Falls is on display.

 He imported many species of plant and cultivated new varieties.

 Insanity

-In 1887, Miles was committed to Brislington House, an asylum near Bristol, and he died in 1891 of what was diagnosed as 'general paralysis of the insane' (4 years), exhaustion and pneumonia.
-After being depleted by paying for his medical care at the asylum, on his death, the remaining possessions of a once-wealthy man with a large inheritance and a successful artistic career were found to be worth only £20 (approx £20,000 in 2008 terms).
-By comparison, his brother, Rev. Canon Charles Oswald Miles, who administered his estate, left £3,600 13s 6d (£3 million in 2008 terms) when he died in 1898 and his cousin, Sir Cecil Miles, 3rd Baronet, left £171,591 17s 4d (£145 million in 2008 terms) in the same year.
+In 1887, Miles was committed to Brislington House, an asylum near Bristol, and he died in 1891 of what was diagnosed as 'general paralysis of the insane' (a term for neurosyphilis; 4 years), exhaustion and pneumonia.
+After being depleted by paying for his medical care at the asylum, on his death, the remaining possessions of a once-wealthy man with a large inheritance and a successful artistic career were found to be worth only £20 (approx £2,200 in 2025 terms).
+By comparison, his brother, Rev. Canon Charles Oswald Miles, who administered his estate, left £3,600 13s 6d (£400,000 in 2025 terms) when he died in 1898, and his cousin Sir Cecil Miles, 3rd Baronet, left £171,591 17s 4d (some £19 million in 2025 terms) in the same year.
 He was buried at Almondsbury, near Bristol.

 Lillie Langtry

 Frank Miles and his artistic inspiration Lillie Langtry are portrayed in the 1978 televised mini-series Lillie.
-Langtry became the first publicly acknowledged mistress of the then Prince of Wales, later King Edward VII, between 1877–1880.
+Langtry became the first publicly acknowledged mistress of the then Prince of Wales, later King Edward VII, between 1877 and 1880.
 The Prince of Wales was an occasional guest and shooting companion of Frank's cousin, Sir Philip Miles.
 In an interview published in several newspapers (including the Brisbane Herald) in 1882, Langtry said: